 Mr. Wedlake served as Ed Parker’s representative in the Midwest for 11 years and was on the board examiners of the International Kenpo Karate Association (IKKA).
 He was the US representative for Jeff Speakman’s AKKS, on the board of the Worldwide Kenpo Karate Association (WKKA), was the Illinois State Representative for the American Karate Association (AKA) and is on the board of directors of the World Registry of Black Belts, Organizations and Federations (WRBBOF).
 The Chinese Karate Federation was co-founded by himself and Sean Kelley in the 1990’s while he lived in Florida.
 Today Lee serves as the senior instructor of the Progressive Kenpo Systems group, founded in the late 1990s, with schools across the globe.
-He was recognized as a Shihan “Chief Grandmaster Instructor” by Shidokan International’s 10th degree, Richie Bernard, in January 2009.
+He was recognized as a Shihan “Chief Grandmaster Instructor” by Shidokan International’s 10th degree, Richie Bernard, in January 2009, and as a 10th degree in December, 2018.
 In addition, he holds instructor certification in Russian Systema under Vladimir Vasiliev and has taught Yang tai chi since early 1990.

 Today he lives in San Antonio, Texas, where he works at the world-famous historical site, The Alamo.